This post is dedicated to all the victims of flood in Sri Lanka and worldwide.

 - Sarvavishadi Thailaya- Boils abscesses, Ulcers, Skin ailments

-Ayurveda Sri Lanka invites you to gather to help displaced people to return back their homes.
+Let’s help displaced people to return safely back to their homes!

 Dr. Indunil Weerarathne